en de

 Image credit: Green Cuisine Victoria

-Victoria’s one and only vegan buffet restaurant is nestled in the courtyard of the Historic Market Square.
-Offering plant based food since 1990, the buffet menu is designed around the principle of a balanced diet, showcasing the five flavors – sweet, sour, pungent, bitter and salty.
+Offering plant-based food since 1990, the buffet menu is designed around the principle of a balanced diet, showcasing the five flavors: sweet, sour, pungent, bitter, and salty.

 Tip #9: White Heather Tea Room